bsi-software/mqtt/README.md

 ====

 MQTT Components for Broker, Paho Client, Scout Client, and Arduino Client.

-For the setup used at the Eclipsecon Europe only the code in the arduino and the scout directories is relevant.
+For the Javaland 15 setup you need the following hardware:
+# arduino uno with an arduino wifi shield
+# some LEDs, an LDR a normal resitor, cables and a relais
+# a modified power cable, and a desktop lamp
+# a raspberry pi
+# any computer
+# a mobile phone/tablet